Unmasked: NFL fines coaches, teams for not covering faces - WHIZ News

 Dallas trailed 20-0 after one quarter, 29-10 at halftime and 39-24 with less than five minutes left in the fourth quarter.
 But after the Cowboys pulled to 39-37 with 1:49 remaining and no timeouts left, the Falcons watched Greg Zuerlein’s onside kick slowly skitter the requisite 10 yards without diving for the ball.

-Instead of smothering the ball and ending the game, Cowboys cornerback C.J.
+Instead of any of five nearby Falcons smothering the ball and ending the game, Cowboys cornerback C.J.
 Goodwin slipped in between the frozen Falcons and recovered the ball.
 That led to Zeuerline’s 46-yard field goal as time expired.

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton